TimB-QNA/ClassyUSB/README.md

 ## Using this library

 Clone this repository (or, ideally, add it as a sumbodule) into your project.
 Add the contents of ClassyUSB/src in your project, then remove anything you don't need.
+You will need the core folder, a hardware implementation (one of the sub-folders of "hardware") and a class/subclass for functionality (e.g.CDC and CDC_ACM).

 In your main program, include the header for the microcontroller you're using and create an instance of the usb device...